tomatolog/manticore/docs/12_sphinxconf_options_reference/index_configuration_options/regexpfilter.rst

 We use the `RE2 engine <https://github.com/google/re2>`__ to implement regexps.
-So when building from the source, the library must be installed in the system and Sphinx must be configured built with a ``--with-re2`` switch.
+So when building from the source, the library must be installed in the system and Manticore must be configured built with a ``--with-re2`` switch.
 Binary packages should come with RE2 builtin.

 Example: